tinko26/ao/docs/api/src/ao_sys/ao_mutex.h.md

 };
 ```

-This type represents a mutex.
-It consists of the following members.

 | `ceiling_immediate` | The immediate task ceiling.|
 | `ceiling_original` | The original task ceiling. |
 | `list` | The list of lockings. |